 Such a situation results in a low-quality data point that is more vulnerable to manipulation and dilutes the high-quality data delivered by Chainlink’s volume-adjusted data.
 Decentralization in an oracle solution is key, but it should not come at the expense of data or node quality.
 Data mixing of any kind can threaten the quality of the value delivered by Chainlink’s Price Reference Data networks.
 We strongly recommend against using price data from unknown sources, employing oracles with poorly thought out calculation methods, counting on oracles without premium data, or relying on oracles with subpar crypto-economic guarantees.

 Providing High-Quality Data to Next-Generation Applications

 Oracles and data sources are two distinct components that must be equally resilient when combined to provide full-spectrum, end-to-end security.
 In order to have a reliable oracle network capable of supporting a DeFi ecosystem that is responsible for billions and eventually trillions of dollars, the quality of the data being supplied must be secure and reliable.
 Chainlink has consistently put the security of its oracle mechanism and reliability of its data at the forefront in order to create a secure end-to-end apparatus that allows DeFi to grow and thrive into the mainstream for years to come.

-If you are a DeFi project and would like to build your own price reference oracle network or use an existing one, visit our developer documentation, join the technical discussion in Discord, or schedule a call with us to discuss integration in more depth here.
-You can easily integrate one or many Chainlink oracle networks live on mainnnet and testnets today, adding more security and capabilities to your smart contracts.
+If you are a DeFi project and would like to build your own price reference oracle network or use an existing one, visit our developer documentation, join the technical discussion in Discord, or schedule a call to discuss an integration.
+You can easily integrate one or many Chainlink oracle networks live on mainnet and testnet today, adding more security and capabilities to your smart contracts.